RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 A specific role may be identified in certificates issued to multiple Subscribers; however, the key pair will be unique to each individual role-based certificate.
 For example, there may be four individuals with a certificate issued in the role of “Secretary of Commerce”.
 However, each of the four certificates will have unique keys and certificate serial numbers.
-Roles for which role-based certificates may be issued are limited to those that are held by a unique individual within an organization (e.g.
-Chief Information Officer, GSA is a unique individual whereas Program Analyst, GSA is not).
+Roles for which role-based certificates may be issued are limited to those that are held by a unique individual within an organization (e.g., Chief Information Officer, GSA is a unique individual whereas Program Analyst, GSA is not).

 |                                                                                                                                                                                                                                                                                                                                                                                                         |
 |---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|